theorangepotato/programming-languages-2019/lambda-calculus.md

 **Remark:** A program is by definition syntactically correct (otherwise it is not a program in the first place).
 But we sometimes say "syntactically correct program" or
 "legal program" or "well-formed program" for emphasis.

+**Warning:** Parsing and Lambda Calculus may well be the most difficult concepts we will meet in the course.
+So bear with me.
+I put a lot of "easy" exercises.
+Work through them.
+Let me know if you have questions about them.

 ## The Syntax of Lambda Calculus